 All medicines can cause allergic reactions although serious allergic reactions are very rare.
-Any sudden wheeziness, difficulty in breathing, swelling of the eyelids, face or lips, skin rashes, redness or itching (especially affecting your whole body) should be reported to a doctor immediately.
+Any sudden wheeziness, difficulty in breathing, swelling of the eyelids, face or lips, rash or itching (especially affecting your whole body) should be reported to a doctor immediately.